 You may have faced days of stepping on eggshells and avoiding that parent because you knew that it only took a very little problem to create a scary situation.
 You may have experienced being made fun of at school, or you had to work to hide the evidence of a parent’s use so your friends never knew about it.
 People in this situation are known as adult children of alcoholics, or ACOA.

-Adult Children of Alcoholics is a nonprofit organization that supports adults who grew up in this challenging environment.
+Adult Children of Alcoholics is also a nonprofit organization that supports adults who grew up in this challenging environment.
 But even outside of this formal group, many adults face the complications and consequences of growing up in a home where alcoholism was very much the norm.

-Understanding the Not-Uncommon Experience of ACOA
+Understanding the Not-Uncommon Experience That Children of Alcoholics Face

-Another statistic reported by Cornell University is that there are 28.6 million children of alcoholics living in the United States right now, and 6.6 million of them are under the age of 18.
+Alcoholism is common in the United States.
+A SAMHSA study found that 10 percent of American children in 2012 were living with a parent with an alcohol problem.
+According to a statistic from Cornell University, there are 28.6 million children of alcoholics living in the United States right now, and 6.6 million of them are under the age of 18.